Decoding and Engineering the Phytobiome Communication for Smart Agriculture: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Magdalena Janicka for the artwork in Fig. \ref{Phytobiome}.
-The work of Fatih Gulec was supported by the MSCA YUFE Postdoctoral Fellowship under Horizon Europe’s MSCA COFUND program.
+Fatih Gulec was supported by EU Horizon Europe under the Marie Skłodowska-Curie COFUND grant No 101081327 YUFE4Postdocs.
 The work of Andrew W. Eckford was supported by a Discovery grant from NSERC.